-- Vice President of Instruction

 - Vice President of Administrative Services

 - Associate Vice President of Finance and Educational Resources

-- Executive Director Instructional Research & Planning

 - Accreditation Liaison Officer

-- Associate Vice President of Instruction

 Membership terms for SLO Coordinators

 - The assignment will be a two-year (F, W, S) contract to be reviewed annually and will commence fall quarter 2010. - Compensation for each coordinator will be approximately 2-3 classes per year (to be determined in consultation with the Vice President of Instruction). - Summer work may be required; if so, it will be compensated through mutual agreement in addition to the Academic Year compensation.